 as extrinsic (functions called in interpreted mode) using the

 System objects returned from extrinsic functions and scope System

 objects that automatically become extrinsic can be used as inputs

-to another extrinsic function, but do not generate code.
+to another extrinsic function.
+But, these functions do not generate

-For System objects that are predefined in the software, you can set their tunable properties at construction time or using dot notation after the object is locked.
+If a tunable property has dependant data type properties, you can set tunable properties only at construction time or after the object is locked.

 if you set the return argument from an object property, that object